geocommons/geocoder/README.txt

 process.
 Basically, this process simply feeds SQL statements to the sqlite3 utility to construct the indexes on the existing database.

+=== Build the metaphones

+Run bin/rebuild_metaphones /opt/tiger/geocoder.db

+This loads the Ruby Text metaphone function and calculates the metaphones using it.

 === Cluster the database tables (optional)

 As a final optional step, you can cluster the database tables according to